tobi-wan-kenobi/bumblebee-status/README.md

 - Left-click on a "pulseaudio" (or pasource/pasink) module toggles the mute state
 - Right-click on a "pulseaudio" module opens pavucontrol
 - Mouse-Wheel up/down on a "pulseaudio" module raises/lowers the volume

-- By default, the Mouse-Wheel wraps for the current output.
-You can disable this behavior by providing the parameter engine.workspacewrap=false (starting with version 1.4.5).
-Also, you can completely disable output switching by using engine.workspacewheel=false.
+By default, the Mouse-Wheel wraps for the current output.
+You can disable this behavior by providing the parameter `engine.workspacewrap=false` (starting with version 1.4.5).
+Also, you can completely disable output switching by using `engine.workspacewheel=false`.

 You can provide your own handlers to any module by using the following "special" configuration parameters: